Gran Hotel Son Net History

 Within the same 20 minutes drive you can reach marinas offering all kinds of watersports nautical activities, golf courses, tennis centers, and other sporting venues as well as Palma's International Airport.
 The mountains and valley surrounding Son Net offer some of Mallorca's most renowned hiking and biking experiences.

 Son Net's treehouse, a first for Mallorca, is built around an ancient tree adjacent to Oleum restaurant's terrace.
 The treehouse offers guests the opportunity to enjoy a private "birdseye view" of the village and countryside below and the mountains beyond.
-It is available for exclusive use for from two to twelve guests for any number of purposes, from full dining experiences to champagne and caviar celebrations.
+It is available for exclusive use for up to ten guests for any number of purposes, from full dining experiences to champagne and caviar celebrations.